The 7 Best Portable Water Purifiers For Travel (Complete Buyer's Guide)

 Reverse osmosis machines are appearing now in some countries as a much cheaper and more environmentally friendly alternative to bottled water (we’ve personally used them in Thailand and Malaysia), but they’re far from widespread.

-What you really need to guarantee safe, clean drinking water at all times on the road is a personal, portable water purifier, that you can carry with you wherever you’re travelling to.
+What you really need to guarantee safe, clean drinking water at all times on the road is a personal, portable water purifier, that you can always carry with you on the road, no matter where you go.

 The only problem is that there are a lot of different water purifiers out there, all with varying pros and cons, so it can be difficult to decide which one to choose.